xguse/scipherPyProj/README.txt

 For now, this is a pretty bare package.
 I will continue to add new code as I refine more of my personal code to the point where others can use it without TOO many problems.
-To get the latest version of the repository, simply run "git pull" in the scipherPy.git root directory.
+To get the latest version of the repository, simply run "git pull" in the project's
+root git directory.